 Compatibility is the foundation on which you build your lives together.
-It comprises your lifestyle, worldviews, beliefs, values, attitudes and behavior.
+It comprises your lifestyle, worldviews, beliefs, values, attitudes, and behavior.
 Compatibility will allow for a harmonious relationship where big decisions will be easier to make because you and your partner are "on the same page."
 Individuals with matching life priorities are able to share goals and push each other in order to achieve those goals.
-So, how can you determine compatibility with your dates?
-Let’s look at the key components of compatibility within a relationship.

 - Hobbies and interests

 Habits are rituals and behaviors that we perform automatically, for example, are you in the habit of staying up late and binging Netflix, or going to bed early with a book?

 Hobbies and interests include how you enjoy spending your free time.
 While it’s healthy to have your own individual interests and hobbies in a relationship, having some shared interests is generally a good thing and can bring a couple closer.
 For example, if you both enjoy sports (whether your sport is tennis and his is cycling), you both can have the option of learning a new sport together or teaching each other your own specialty.